Quercus garryana: Distribution and habitat

-It grows from sea level to an altitude of 690 ft in the northern part of its range, and from 980 to 5900 ft in the south of the range in California.
+It grows from sea level to an elevation of 690 ft in the northern part of its range, and from 980 to 5900 ft in the south of the range in California.

 In British Columbia, the Garry oak grows on the Gulf Islands and southeastern Vancouver Island, from west of Victoria along the east side of the island up to the Campbell River area.
 There are also small populations along the Fraser River on the British Columbia mainland.
 The northernmost population of Garry oak can be found just below 50°N on Savary Island, in the northern stretches of the Strait of Georgia.
 The Garry oak is the only oak native to British Columbia, and one of only two oaks (along with the bur oak) native to western Canada.

 In Washington, the tree grows on the west side of the Cascade Range, particularly in the Puget Sound lowlands, the northeastern Olympic Peninsula, Whidbey Island, the Chehalis river valley, and the San Juan Islands.
 It also grows in the foothills of the southeastern Cascades and along the Columbia River Gorge.

 In Oregon, the tree grows on the west side of the Cascade Range, primarily in the Willamette, Umpqua and Rogue river valleys, and along the Columbia River Gorge, as well as in canyons adjacent to the gorge.

 In California, the garryana variety grows in the foothills of the Siskiyou and Klamath Mountains, the Coast Ranges of Northern California, and of the west slope of the Cascades.
 The semota variety grows in the Sierra Nevada and Coast Ranges as far south as Los Angeles County.

 Ecology

 It is a drought-tolerant tree.
 Older specimens are often affected by heart rot.

 The acorns are consumed by wildlife and livestock.
 David Douglas recorded that bears consumed them.
+The Garry oak is the obligate host plant of the butterfly Erynnis propertius in the northern third of its range.

 In British Columbia, the Garry oak can be infested by three nonnative insects: the jumping gall wasp Neuroterus saltatorius, the oak leaf phylloxeran, and the spongy moth.

 While the invasive plant disease commonly called sudden oak death attacks other Pacific Coast native oaks, it has not yet been found on the Oregon white oak.
 Most oak hosts of this disease are in the red oak group, while Oregon white oak is in the white oak group.